 Note: the TOEFL is not a diploma, it is a test that measures your level at a given time, and so is only valid for two years.

-Gymglish is a state-certified training organization that offers short, personalized, fun online language lessons.
-At the end of the training, students receive a diploma with a set of statistics for their level.
-This certification not only includes information on the student’s level in various areas, but also charts progress in terms of learning and revision, participation, training time, concepts covered, etc.
+Gymglish offers short, personalized, fun online language lessons.
+At the end of the training, students receive a personalized learning report with a set of statistics for their level.
+This report not only includes information on the student’s level in various areas, but also charts progress in terms of learning and revision, participation, training time, concepts covered, etc.

 What grading system does the TOEFL test use?